 Graduates pursue careers in case management, Christian counseling, administration, mental health services, and community relations.
 Applicants must have a high school diploma or equivalent and a 2.0 GPA.
 Online students pay discounted tuition rates and work with on–campus advisors to explore financial aid options.

-Liberty University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SASC).
+Liberty University Online is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-2 Clarks Summit University of Pennsylvania
+2. Clarks Summit University

 Clarks Summit University offers two programs for students earning a bachelor’s in counseling online: a bachelor’s of science in counseling and a bachelor’s of science in counseling ministries.
 The counseling program teaches counseling and psychology topics from a biblical perspective; students develop counseling skills and learn to encourage spirituality in clients.
 The 123–credit program covers areas such as adolescent and adult psychology, building a biblical lifestyle, and personality theory.
 The counseling ministries program focuses on philosophies and methods of biblical counseling and is ideal for students pursuing counseling careers within the ministry.
 The program’s 122 credits include courses in biblical studies, dynamics of discipleship, and pastoral counseling.